SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 And if I was the first, others would follow.
 Slowly, painfully, against the current of a government that preferred us silent and invisible.
 But they would follow.

 I descended the steps and mounted my horse, the November sun warm across my shoulders.
 Beyond the edge of town the sign for Fort Whipple rose beside the road.
-In July I had ridden past and let the ache settle deeper.
-Today the lift in my chest from casting a ballot steadied me.
+In July, I had ridden past and let the ache settle deeper.
+Today, the lift in my chest from casting a ballot steadied me.
 I turned the reins toward the post.

 The road curved through granite outcroppings until the fort came into view with its whitewashed hospital and orderly rows of quarters.
 I left the horse near the parade ground and walked alone to the house where the Burnses had lived.
 The porch rail still bore the grooves of a boyhood spent learning how to stand straight, how to polish brass, how to live inside someone else's family.
 The windows stared back empty.
 I stayed on the path, close enough to feel the past rise but far enough to honor the distance time had put between us.